The Odyssey of the Fittest: Can Agents Survive and Still Be Good?: Method

 After the labels are generated, a vector embedding is formed for the scenario using \href{https://platform.openai.com/docs/guides/embeddings}{OpenAI's embedding API} \cite{neelakantan2022textcodeembeddingscontrastive}.
 This embedding is then passed as input to the BNN controlling the agent.

 The BNN is implemented using Pyro, a deep probabilistic programming library \cite{bingham2019pyro}.
 Unlike deterministic networks, it samples weights from a probability distribution during each forward pass \cite{bayesianlearningforneuralnetworks}, with Gaussian priors representing initial beliefs.
-The data-derived likelihood updates the posterior via Bayes’ Theorem, approximating it using Monte Carlo sampling.
+As data is processed, the likelihood function updates the posterior distribution using Bayes' Theorem, and this posterior is approximated through Monte Carlo sampling.
+The posterior allows the BNN to model uncertainty directly, making it capable of exploring diverse survival strategies rather than being locked into fixed patterns

 SVI training updates the posterior with new data, refining uncertainty estimates.
 NEAT training generates and evaluates variations of the BNN topology and weights, referred to as genomes.
 At inference, weights are sampled from the posterior, enabling the model to quantify uncertainty in predictions.
 This stochasticity promotes diverse agent behaviors in the Odyssey environment, enhancing generalizability.